This post may contain affiliate links. Please read our disclosure policy.

 - In a food processor or blender, combine Feta cheese, Greek yogurt, red wine vinegar, minced garlic, black pepper and oregano well mixed and creamy.

 - In a medium sized bowl, combine cucumber, tomatoes, olives, onion and parsley.
 Season with a pinch of salt and pepper.
 Set aside.

 - Warm tortillas slightly in the microwave, just enough to make the pliable (about 15-20 seconds).
-Lay one tortilla on a flat surface and spread ¼ of the feta mixture evenly on the tortilla, leaving about ⅓ around the edges.
+Lay one tortilla on a flat surface and spread ¼ of the feta mixture evenly on the tortilla, leaving about ⅓ of an inch around the edges.
 Scoop ¼ of the cucumber mixture onto the tortilla and spread evenly.

 - Roll tortilla into a log shape.
 Wrap tightly with plastic wrap.
 Repeat with the remaining ingredients, then refrigerate logs for at least 30 minutes or up to overnight.